-Energy Efficiency Provisions of the State Building Code (780 CMR)
+Energy Efficiency Provisions of the State Building Code

-In 2009, Massachusetts became the first state to adopt an above-code appendix to the "base" building energy code-the "Stretch Code" (780 CMR Appendix 115.AA).
+As part of the Green Communities Act of 2008, Massachusetts is required to update its building code every three years to be consistent with the most recent version of the International Energy Conservation Code (IECC).
+This ensures that new buildings are designed and constructed with energy efficiency in mind.
+In 2009, Massachusetts became the first state to adopt an above-code appendix to the "base" building energy code-the "Stretch Code".
 The Stretch Code, which emphasizes energy performance, as opposed to prescriptive requirements, is designed to result in cost-effective construction that is more energy efficient than that built to the "base" energy code.
-Alongside the base code update to the IECC 2015, the Stretch Code is being updated, and is referred to as the 2015 Stretch code update.
+The Stretch Code is typically updated every few years, with the most recent update to take effect in 2023.

-Stretch Code Adoption by Community
+Building Energy Code Adoption by Municipality

 Stretch Code “Residential Cash Flow Analysis”

 DOER hired an independent building energy consulting firm to look at the cost-benefit equation of building a representative set on new single-family and multi-family homes to the updated 2023 Stretch Code and the Specialized Code.

 The Mass Save statewide energy efficiency program in coordination with the Board of Building Regulation and Standards (BBRS) and DOER is continuing to sponsor training on the building energy code, including the Stretch Code and Specialized Code, at various locations around the state.
 The training is open to all,and developed to serve both building officials and other building professionals (e.g., builders & architects).
 Training is free for building officials and counts toward the new BBRS requirement that building officials be trained in energy efficiency.
 Other building professionals pay a nominal fee for the training and may receive continuing education units (CEU's) for attending.